 New Thermodynamic Unit

-Other advantages of the THERMBOIL RH unit include: two compressors connected to two independent circuits, maximising efficiency; shorter recovery time; an auxiliary electrical system; and an anti-legionella system.
+Other advantages of the Thermoboil unit include: two compressors connected to two independent circuits, maximising efficiency; shorter recovery time; an auxiliary electrical system; and an anti-legionella system.
 The unit has a high-quality finish, an appealing design, and is quiet.

 Decommissioning of the cold storage tank in the loft space means that the school does not require an annual inspection, or sterilising regime, saving the school around £750 per year.